 As always, no judgment from me.
 I run a food blog and am admitting to being a lazy chef.

-I made this batch with some leftover spicy Italian sausage I wanted to use up, but ground beef, chicken, or pork would be yummy in here, too.
+I made this batch with some leftover spicy Italian sausage I wanted to use up, but ground lean ground beef, chicken, or pork would be yummy in here, too.
 If you’re feeling particularly adventurous, venison sausage would be pretty amazing.
 I’d love to hear what other meats you put in your lasagna!